 There are two main treatment options to help people with paralysis empty their bowel:

-- a colostomy – which is an operation where a section of the bowel is diverted and attached to an opening in the abdominal wall
+- a colostomy – an operation where a section of the bowel is diverted and attached to an opening in the abdominal wall

 Read more about bowel incontinence and colostomy.